TobyBaril/EarlGrey/Docker/README.md

 # Get Earl Grey to run in Docker

+Run the following from inside the EarlGrey/Docker/ directory

 ## Download dependencies

 First, run the getFiles.sh script to download the required packages: